MXHX7199/MXHX7199.github.io/_pages/about.md

 News
 -----------
-`Jul./18/2024` Our two papers on the Accelerator of Spiking Neural Networks and Neural Radiance Fields have been accepted by MICRO 2024!
+`Jul./18/2024` Our two papers on the Accelerators of Spiking Neural Networks and Neural Radiance Fields have been accepted by MICRO 2024!
 Congratulations to Zongwu.

 `Jun./07/2024` Our paper on SNN Accelerator has been accepted by TPDS 2024!